Dev-Madhan/onlystudents/README.md

-# Studix - Next.js Application
+# Only Students - Next.js Application

 This is a [Next.js](https://nextjs.org) project with authentication, Prisma ORM, and TypeScript.